 What you do when you are not working out is as important as during your workout sessions.
 Various factors such as your nutrition, daily supplements, sleep patterns, and hydration levels all play a role in how effective your workout is.
 Therefore, you must pay attention to how your habits affect your workouts.

-Regarding rest, it’s essential to give your body enough time to recover after every workout session.
+Regarding rest, giving your body enough time to recover after every workout session is essential.
 During this period, your body can repair torn tissue and help your muscles build faster.
 In addition, it is essential to stay hydrated throughout the day.
 Doing this would ensure that your body detoxes naturally and replenishes lost fluids.
 It also helps blood flow and muscle recovery.

 Improve your nutrition